eic/drich-dev/README.md

 ATHENA Software is modular: see [the flowchart overview](docDiagram.pdf) for general guidance of the modules relevant for RICH development.
 It shows their dependences, calls, and data flow.

+See [MR.md](MR.md) for information about the current development branches and active merge requests

 ## Dependencies
 - install EIC Software container:
   - `opt/update.sh` will install or update the EIC Software container automatically